-As discussed in previous chapters, the major benefits of using stainless steel in the water industry stem directly from its corrosion resistance.
-Stainless steel components can be used without any additional corrosion protection, such as coatings.
-This potentially saves cost and avoids environmental damage.
-The inherent corrosion resistance also means that the components will suffer minimum degradation in service and so have long, low maintenance operational lives.
-These factors may mean that the use of stainless steel gives lower overall life cycle costs, in comparison with alternative materials, when all the initial, operating, maintenance and end-of-life costs are considered.
-There are established methodologies for doing life cycle cost analyses (79).
+As discussed in previous chapters, the major benefits of using stainless steel in the water and many other industries stem directly from its corrosion resistance.
+Products and components produced from stainless steels can be used without any additional corrosion protection, such as coatings.
+This choice generally saves cost and avoids environmental damage.
+The inherent corrosion resistance also means that the components will suffer minimum degradation in service and so have long, low maintenance, operational lives.
+These factors generally mean that using stainless steels gives lower overall life cycle costs, in comparison with alternative materials, when all the initial, operating, maintenance and end-of-life costs are considered.
+There are already established methodologies for undertaking life cycle cost analyses (82).

-Purity of drinking water is a key expectation of consumers, as well as being a direct benefit to human health.
-It is one of the main performance criteria of water supply companies, the very low leaching levels from stainless steel into water have minimal impact on water purity.
-Similarly, stainless steel equipment will not cause contamination of discharge water or the waste products from the water treatment process and which might restrict their use.
+Stainless steels have very low leaching levels into water which have a minimal impact on water purity.
+Similarly, stainless steel equipment will not cause contamination of discharge water or the waste products from the water treatment process.

-The properties of stainless steel can be exploited in the design of lightweight plant which uses less material, needs lighter supporting structures resulting in lower transport and erection costs.
-All these reduce environmental impact as well as being of economic benefit.
+The properties and attributes of stainless steel can be exploited in the design of lightweight process plant which uses much less material.
+Furthermore, stainless steel process plant needs lighter supporting structures resulting in lower transport and erection costs.

+All these impressive benefits reduce environmental impacts in additional to delivering economic benefits.